-Franchise tax starts the year after your LLC is formed and is due on or before June 1 of every year.
+Franchise tax starts the year after you form your LLC.
+It is due on or before June 1 of every year.
 Failure to pay the tax will result in a $200 penalty in addition to the tax, plus interest and immediate loss of Good Standing status, so it’s important to pay the tax by the due date.
-If the LLC goes two years without paying state franchise tax, the company will automatically go void and require a costly renewal/revival if the Members decide they want the business to continue under the same name and keep the same formation date.
+You may also pay franchise tax for the year at any time before the tax is becomes due.
+If the LLC goes two years without paying state franchise tax, the company will automatically go void.
+The company will require a costly renewal/revival if the Members decide they want the business to continue under the same name.
+A renewal/revival is also the only way to keep the same formation date.